New Year, New You… No New Injuries

 Not to be too on the nose, but when it comes to starting a new workout, it really is not “no pain, no gain.”
 If you’re feeling discomfort beyond your standard post-workout sore muscles, you might be going a little too hard, too fast.
-Consider these tips to help recognize and prevent common gym injuries as you start your healthy new routine for 2022.
+Consider these tips to help recognize and prevent common gym injuries as you start your healthy new routine this January.

 Common Gym Injuries & How to Avoid Them